raygun101/MarkupKit/README.md

         <row title="Extra-Large"/>
     </LMPickerView>

 The `row` element corresponds to a call to the `insertRow:inComponent:withTitle:value:` method of `LMPickerView`.
-The value of the "title" attribute is used as the row title.
+The value of the `row` tag's "title" attribute is used as the title of the row.

 An optional value can also be associated with row, as shown below: